 Sagan’s animated personality matches his racing style: bold, stylish, and self-assured.
 An eight-season veteran of the WorldTour at only 27 years old, Sagan’s race resume is impressive.
-He’s only five wins short of the prestigious 100-win mark reached by few athletes over the course of an entire career.
-He’s won just one of cycling’s five Monuments, the 2016 Tour of Flanders, but between Milan-San Remo, Flanders, and Paris-Roubaix, he’s been in the top 10 on 10 occasions.
+He’s already hit the 100-win mark reached by few athletes over the course of an entire career.
+He’s won just one of cycling’s five Monuments, the 2016 Tour of Flanders, but between Milan-San Remo, Flanders, and Paris-Roubaix, he’s been in the top 10 on over 10 occasions.

 As a junior, Sagan began racing mountain bike and cyclocross.
 His bike-handling skills were clear even as an 18 year-old.
 In 2008, Sagan notched his first world class results — a junior world mountain bike championship as well as a second at the junior cyclocross world championship.
-The following year marked his foray into road racing, first signing with Continental team Dukla Tren?ín-Merida before ascending to the WorldTour level with Liquigas.
+The following year marked his foray into road racing before ascending to the WorldTour level with Liquigas.
 His ability on the road became apparent during the 2010 season when, as a 20-year-old, he scored victories at Paris-Nice, Tour de Romandie, and the Amgen Tour of California.

 Sagan’s multi-faceted ability has continued to develop season after season.
 He’s now ascended to superhero status — not only because of his accomplishments on the bike, but also because of his eccentric and sometimes outlandish off-the-bike personality.
 It’s something that has occasionally drawn the ire of pro cycling’s conservative elite, but also attracted countless numbers of fans.
 Sagan is a true talent on the bike and a charismatic ambassador of the sport, not only a superstar athlete but a relatable human being.

-After spending two years with Tinkoff, Sagan took his entourage, including his brother Juraj, to German team Bora-Hansgrohe, at the start of the 2017 season, which has already been a successful one for Sagan.
-He’s taken wins at Kuurne-Brussels-Kuurne, Tirreno-Adriatico, the Amgen Tour of California, and the Tour de Suisse; he also announced in June that he and his wife, Katarina, are expecting their first child.
-Sagan is sure to target the green jersey points classification at the Tour de France, aiming for a sixth consecutive win to tie Erik Zabel’s record.
+After spending two years with Tinkoff, Sagan took his entourage, including his brother Juraj, to German team Bora-Hansgrohe, at the start of the 2017 season, which included wins at Kuurne-Brussels-Kuurne, Tirreno-Adriatico, the Amgen Tour of California, the Tour de Suisse, the Tour de France, Grand Prix Cycliste de Québec, and the World Road Championship, his third in a row.
+In October of 2017 he also became a father after his wife Katarina gave birth to their first child, a son named Marlon.